kevinolega/callcentertrainingtips/_posts/2016-05-14-pass-training.md

 >
 > P. S.  Do you have tips on how to pass the training?

 Companies have different training practices.
-For some there's some English training then product training.
+For some, there's some English training then product training.
 Others jump immediately to product training.
 Here are some tips on how to pass the training.

 **1. Attendance.**